nikitavoloboev/data/cli/cli.md

 - [envy](https://github.com/mre/envy) - Sets environment variables when you enter a directory.
 - [timer](https://github.com/caarlos0/timer) - sleep with progress.
 - [hwatch](https://github.com/blacknon/hwatch) - Modern alternative to the watch command, records the differences in execution results and can check this differences at after.
+- [lets-run](https://github.com/egoist/lets-run) - Run a command when a certain file exists, and/or watch files to rerun on changes.
+- [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
+- [zf](https://github.com/natecraddock/zf) - Command line fuzzy finder that prioritizes matches on filenames.